 When your contract is coming to its end, your employer can dismiss you from your job.
 In this case, you are eligible to make a claim.
 Your employer must explain why he/she wants to dismiss you.
 You can prolong your contract if you and your employer want.

 If you are going to sign a contract, it is better to read your contract carefully to avoid future disagreements.
 Before setting an employment agreement you may think about some myths you’ve heard.
-The necessity of contracts both for full-time workers and part-timers, payment, probationary period, prolongation of signed contract are not the only myths we have mentioned above.
+The necessity of contracts both for full-time workers and part-timers, payment, probationary period, prolongation of the signed contract are not the only myths we have mentioned above.
 While signing a contract or setting an agreement, you can ask your questions directly to your employer to avoid future disagreements like payment, working hours, probationary periods, etc.